Determinant/mriscv/tutorial/source/index.rst

   ``apps/mriscv-rs/examples/*.rs``.

-This tutorial is organized in two parts: the implementation of the processor core with Verilog and the building of the final system/applications.
+This tutorial is organized in two parts: the implementation of the processor core with SystemVerilog and the building of the final system/applications.

 .. include:: processor.rst
 .. include:: system.rst